-When overseas friends were in Taipei recently for Chinese New Year, I found myself in a familiar position.
+When overseas friends were in Taipei recently for Lunar New Year, I found myself in a familiar position.
 Sitting around coffee tables or on bar stools, we were deep in conversation about the age-old topic of moving back to Taiwan.

 Those talks inspired me to put together a quick questionnaire so I could go beyond my own circles.
 I wanted to know — do other overseas Taiwanese have plans to move back as I had a few years ago?
 Why or why not?